Whisky-and-Wheels/website/content/trips/cairngorms/tomintoul.md

 {% image "img/rainbow.jpeg", "Inside a large rustic ski center, looking out the big window to the top of the Lecht.
 Bikes parked on the side.
 Two donuts sit on the windowsill." %}
 </figure>

 We even got a beautiful rainbow on arrival.

-And the next day, we visited The Glenlivet distillery.
-10/10, would visit again.
+And the next day, we visited [The Glenlivet (pronunciation)](https://www.youtube.com/watch?v=4fZWvnopKxM&list=PL6TwbysAXiWKQfv9GFWwsGhyjeMDShAqp&index=41) distillery.

+10/10, would visit again (both yurt and distillery).